storageos/storageos.github.io/_docs/install/iso.md

     ![screenshot](/images/docs/iso/19-isopart.png)

-5. Select *Yes* to accept the changes to be writtin to disk
+5. Select *Yes* to accept the changes to be written to disk

     ![screenshot](/images/docs/iso/20-isopart.png)